kyverno/kyverno-json/.docs/README.md

 # Release docs

-This docs contains informations for releasing releasing.
+This docs contains information for releasing.

 ## Create a release